 This area is not identified as being needed to accommodate the target population and employment growth needs of Ames.
 A portion of the area abutting Ada Hayden Park is designated as a Natural Area, which by current policy is not to be further subdivided for residential development.
 This proposed change will allow a residential development of as many as 40 homes, based on Urban Fringe Plan policies (maximum densities of one dwelling unit per acre).
-However, the developer is proposing five lots.
+However, the developer is proposing four lots.
+If the change is being reviewed under the expectation that there would be only four lots, the Commission may consider a contract amendment to limit the number of lots.